MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 2. Update packages on your system: `yum update`

 3. Set the location of the package repo at the **prod** directory, which contains the Machine Learning Server distribution.
-This example specifies 7.0: `wget http://packages.microsoft.com/config/rhel/7/packages-microsoft-prod.rpm`
+This example specifies 7.0: `rpm -Uvh http://packages.microsoft.com/config/rhel/7/packages-microsoft-prod.rpm`

 4. As a verification step, check whether the **mlserver.repo** configuration file exists: `ls -la /etc/yum.repos.d/`